cafebedouin/sigmanauts/content/website.md

 As an open community, anyone can submit a pull request to make additions or corrections to the Sigmanaut.com website via this git repository.

-Provide instructions for doing so.
+Provide instructions for doing so, probably can be duplicated as github repo README.